 This allows your operating system to know which sectors belong to which partition and which partition is bootable.

 Pitifully, partition table error is not very rare.
 You may encounter a GPT partition table recovery issue as well as an MBR partition table recovery issue.
-When using the computer, it is not difficult for users to find that a certain partition is easily lost or damaged, resulting in the loss of some partitions storing important data.

-How can users notice that there is a partition table error on their PC?
-Moreover, how does it occur?
 Some common manifestations and possible causes are listed below, check if you have encountered them.

 Common manifestations of partition table error

 - Unable to enter the Windows interface when booting the computer.

 - Inability for OS to correctly recognize the hard disk.

 - Inability for OS to use Fdisk to partition.